-Before you start the engine and use the machine, check the hydraulic system; refer to Checking the Hydraulic System (page 62).
+Before you start the engine and use the machine, check the hydraulic system; refer to Checking the Hydraulic System (page 64).

-Using the Safety-Interlock System
+The Safety-Interlock System

-If the safety-interlock switches are disconnected or damaged the machine could operate unexpectedly and cause personal injury.
+If the safety-interlock switches are disconnected or damaged, the machine could operate unexpectedly, causing personal injury.